senx/VSCode-WarpScriptLanguage/README.md

 - `// @endpoint http://xxx/api/v0/exec` at the beginning of the script change the remote execution endpoint
 - `// @localmacrosubstitution false` at the beginning of the script deactivate the local macro substitution
 - `// @preview none` at the beginning of the script disable the preview. `gts` or `image` force the focus to the gts or image preview after execution.
 - In your settings.json you can add `"proxy.pac": "/path/to/your/proxy.pac"` for this extension to use proxy.pac rules to connect directly or through SOCKS proxies depending on the selected endpoint.
+Make sure to set `http.proxySupport` to `on` in your settings.
 - You can set the VSCode default language to warpscript (Ctrl+, search for default language settings).
 Every new file (Ctrl+N) will be a WarpScript.

 ## Graph interactions